Rejuvenating AMLI-Cycle: From Chebyshev Polynomials to Momentum Acceleration: Polynomials from Momentum Acceleration Methods

-The optimization problem~\cref{eqn:opt problem}~is usually solved by the gradient descent~(GD)~method.
-Under proper assumptions, GD converges linearly with convergence rate~$\frac{L-\mu}{L+\mu}$~\cite{Nesterov18}.
-Many algorithms have been developed to accelerate the convergence rate and the HB method is a classical GD method by adding momentum at each iteration~\cite{Polyak64},
+The optimization problem~\eqref{eqn:opt problem}~is typically solved by the gradient descent~(GD)~method, which, under suitable assumptions, converges linearly with a rate~$\frac{L-\mu}{L+\mu}$~\cite{Nesterov18}.
+Various algorithms have been developed to accelerate the convergence, and the main idea is to incorporate some momentum.
+Next, we present the unified momentum-accelerated GD method in Algorithm~\ref{alg:Unified-MA}.
+Different choices of the parameters $\alpha$ and $\beta$ lead to different momentum and result in various methods.
+We present two choices from the literature in~Table~\ref{tab:choices-MA}.